nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/web-view.md

 ---
 title: WebView
 apiRef: https://docs.nativescript.org/api-reference/classes/_ui_web_view_.webview
-contributors: [MisterBrownRSA, rigor789]
+contributors: [MisterBrownRSA, rigor789, eddyverbruggen]
 ---

 The WebView component is used to display web content within your application.
-You can use the component by providing a src attribute that points at a URL or a local HTML file.
+You can use the component by providing a `src` attribute that points at a URL or a local HTML file.

 ---